 How to Stop Fake National Grid Robocalls and Get Compensated

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 Detect and Avoid National Grid Robocalls

-Scammers are once again targeting National Grid customers with elaborate robocall schemes, demanding instant payment for electricity bills.
+Scammers are once again targeting National Grid customers with elaborate robocall schemes, demanding payment for electricity bills.
 These robocalls are relying on scare tactics and threatening immediate service shut-off if payments are not made within a few hours.
 Considering that National Grid is an electricity and gas company that delivers electricity to approximately 3.3 million customers in Massachusetts, New York, and Rhode Island, it’s easy to see how many problems this scam can cause.

 Customers of largest utility companies across the U.S. also reported robocalls contacting them, offering notable discounts on upcoming bills.
 The purpose of these robocalls is to push you to make a payment, either from prepaid or a gift card or by providing the scammers with your credit card number.